dmutsvanemoto/search-transactions-api/README.md

 ## Notes

 - You can reset the elasticsearch data by deleting the esdata folder that get created in the root of the project.
+- There is a bug around retrieving a merchant name for a given description where searching for a description that doesn't exist but contains words that other descriptions have the search endpoint will return the closest matching merchant